teamchong/frontend-test/README.md

 4. A track of player scores is maintained
 5. Click any grid to play again

+## PvP

+1. Select PvP mode
+2. Player X starts the game
+3. Player X shared the url in location bar to Player O
+4. Player O open the url and start playing

 ## Tech Stack

 | Feature          | Library Used                | Also Considered    |